rharter/auto-value-parcel/README.md

 An extension for Google's [AutoValue](https://github.com/google/auto) that supports Android's Parcelable interface.

-**Note**: This is a very early version that won't work with the released AutoValue until a [PR](https://github.com/google/auto/pull/237) has been merged.
+**Note**: This is an early version that requires the extension support currently in AutoValue 1.2-SNAPSHOT.

 ## Usage